yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   default_reward_fn_type: 'countdown_reward'
 ```

-- `batch_size`: Number of samples used per training step. *Please do not multiply this value by the `algorithm.repeat_times` manually*.
+- `batch_size`: Number of tasks used per training step. *Please do not multiply this value by the `algorithm.repeat_times` manually*.
 - `total_epochs`: Total number of training epochs.
-Not applicable for streaming datasets (e.g., queue-based buffers).

 ### Explorer Input